Rachel Levine: COVID-19 response

 During 2020 and until January 23, 2021, Levine led the public health response on COVID-19 in Pennsylvania as the state secretary of health.
 She worked closely on a daily basis with the FEMA director and led a daily press briefing.
-Along with Gov. Tom Wolf, Levine faced criticism from a few Republican leaders over her handling of the pandemic, particularly with regard to nursing home patients.
+Levine also came in for criticism over her handling of the pandemic, particularly in regard to nursing home patients.